carvel-dev/carvel/site/content/blog/concourse-ytt.md

 ### Final Pipeline

 Nice job!
-We have make it to the end of this refactoring, let's have a look at what we ended up with.
+We have made it to the end of this refactoring; let's have a look at what we ended up with.

 ```yaml
 #@ load("@ytt:data", "data")